openstack-archive/python-ganttclient/HACKING.rst

 without the patch and passes with the patch.

-For more information on creating unit tests and utilizing the testing infrastructure in OpenStack Nova, please read ``nova/tests/README.rst``.
+For more information on creating unit tests and utilizing the testing infrastructure in OpenStack Gantt, please read ``gantt/tests/README.rst``.

 Running Tests